drunkalien/hospitals-data/README.md

 ## How to contribute

 In order to contribute to this repository first you must have a github account.
 Then clone this repository to your machine and start editing.
-First you should create an object of the district with its ***postal code, district name, postal codes of neighbouring districts and an array of hospitals*** inside hospitals array each hospital is represented as an object with following fields: ***postcode of the district where the hospital is located, name of hospital, type of hospital (ex.: Dental) and address of hospital***.
+First you should create an object of the district with its ***postal code, district name, postal codes of the neighbouring districts and an array of the hospitals*** inside hospitals array each hospital is represented as an object with the following fields: ***postcode of the district where the hospital is located, name of the hospital, type of hospital (ex.: Dental) and address of the hospital***.

 Object should be in this form: